Daniel Rowland (1713–1790), The Great Evangelist of Wales, and the Making of Modern Welsh Nonconformity

 The impact of Rowland and the Revival cannot be measured only in theology or church history.
 It had profound social effects.

 The Revival promoted moral discipline, sobriety, and communal accountability.
 It created networks of fellowship and oversight.
 It encouraged literacy through Bible reading and hymn singing.
 It placed spiritual authority in the hands of Welsh-speaking leaders, rather than in distant institutions.
+Those wider consequences are part of the reason E. Wyn James and others see the revival as central not only to Welsh religion but to Welsh identity itself. (source 4) (source 5)

 Over time, these forces helped create the nineteenth-century Welsh chapel culture which shaped everything from education and politics to community organisation and national identity.

-One can trace a line, not perfectly straight but unmistakable, from Rowland’s open-air preaching in Cardiganshire to the later moral authority of the chapel in industrial Wales.
+One can trace a line, not perfectly straight but unmistakable, from Rowland’s preaching in Cardiganshire to the later moral authority of the chapel in industrial Wales.

 Even Welsh political radicalism, so often linked to Nonconformity, draws part of its cultural energy from this revivalist inheritance.